Create a

 1. Start with a solid foundation

-Skill development through planful choices of roles and work experiences is beneficial for HR professionals, given the range and depth of disciplines that can be pursued.
-Traditionally, HR career paths and choices are forced early on, with a specialized role leading to more significant development in that discipline.
-However, it should only be considered a foundation for future skill and expertise expansion.
+Skill development through planned choices of roles and work experiences is beneficial for HR professionals, given the range and depth of disciplines they can pursue.
+Traditionally, HR career paths and choices are forced early on, with a specialized role leading to greater development within that discipline.
+However, it should be considered only a foundation for future skill and expertise development.

 Choices tend to revolve around three conventional HR operating model elements: administrative (process, compliance, technology, or data-focused roles as in HR Shared Services), specialist (deep policy, program, practice, or technical expertise in Centers of Excellence or corporate HR), or business support (tailored and strategically aligned operational solutions, coaching, and guidance as in Generalist or Business Partner roles).